Guide to the Carte Vitale Health Insurance Card in France

 Non-EU Nationals (Including Americans and British Expats)

-• PUMA (Protection Universelle Maladie): Non-EU nationals living in France legally and continuously for at least three months can apply for PUMA which provides access to the healthcare system and a Carte Vitale.
+- PUMA (Protection Universelle Maladie): Non-EU nationals legally residing in France for at least 3 months can apply for PUMA, which provides access to the healthcare system and a Carte Vitale.
 PUMA is available to all legal residents, regardless of employment status.

 Getting a Carte Vitale as a Foreign National